The-AVR/AVR-2022/README.md

 git submodule update --init --recursive
 ```

-To build or preview the site, make sure you have `npm` installed.
+To build or preview the site, make sure you have `npm` and `node` version 16+ installed.
 To install all the dependencies, simply run:

 ```bash